axel-t81/coursera-html-css-javascript-for-web-developers/README.md

+## Module 2 Assignment for:
 # coursera-html-css-javascript-for-web-developers

-A repo to use while studying and working through the Coursera course 'HTML, CSS, and Javascript for Web Developers' at John Hopkins University
+A repo to store my solution for the Module 2 Assignment of Coursera's 'HTML, CSS, and Javascript for Web Developers' course that has been created by John Hopkins University.